Pearson (NYSE:PSO) Shares Gap Up to $8.27

-Shares of Pearson plc (NYSE:PSO) gapped up prior to trading on Tuesday .
+Pearson plc (NYSE:PSO) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $8.27, but opened at $8.50.
-Pearson shares last traded at $8.50, with a volume of 1,943 shares traded.
+Pearson shares last traded at $8.50, with a volume of 1,943 shares trading hands.

-Several research analysts have recently weighed in on the company.
-Credit Suisse Group raised Pearson from an “underperform” rating to a “neutral” rating in a research report on Tuesday, October 19th.
+Several analysts have recently commented on PSO shares.
+UBS Group downgraded Pearson from a “neutral” rating to a “sell” rating in a research note on Monday.
 JPMorgan Chase & Co. restated an “overweight” rating on shares of Pearson in a research note on Monday, October 18th.
-UBS Group downgraded Pearson from a “neutral” rating to a “sell” rating in a research note on Monday.
-Berenberg Bank upgraded Pearson from a “sell” rating to a “hold” rating in a research note on Tuesday, October 19th.
-Finally, Societe Generale restated a “hold” rating on shares of Pearson in a research note on Tuesday, October 19th.
-Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat.com, Pearson has a consensus rating of “Hold” and an average target price of $436.00.
+The Goldman Sachs Group initiated coverage on Pearson in a research note on Thursday, January 20th.
+They issued a “buy” rating for the company.
+Societe Generale reiterated a “hold” rating on shares of Pearson in a research note on Tuesday, October 19th.
+Finally, Credit Suisse Group upgraded Pearson from an “underperform” rating to a “neutral” rating in a research note on Tuesday, October 19th.
+Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Pearson has a consensus rating of “Hold” and a consensus target price of $436.00.

 About Pearson (NYSE:PSO)